swcarpentry/training-course/_submissions/round-05/2/2013-06-18-assessing-proficiency-at-classical-genetics.md

   a. hypomorph<br /> b. hypermorph<br /> c. antimorph<br /> d. neomorph<br /> e. deficiency<br /> f. duplication<br /> g. dominant<br /> h. recessive
 </p>

-(I&#8217;m not particularly happy with my second question, as it&#8217;s still basically a vocabulary question, but it requires knowing the definition of all of the terms, and knowing&#8211;or reasoning&#8211;the correct test to use.
+(I'm not particularly happy with my second question, as it's still basically a vocabulary question, but it requires knowing the definition of all of the terms, and knowing---or reasoning---the correct test to use.
 I may add a third question later.)